Blockchain Global

 Blockchain Global was an Australian cryptocurrency exchange based in Melbourne.
-It was co-founded in 2014 by Sam Lee. as Bitcoin Group, and in August 2016 was rebranded as Blockchain Global.
+It was co-founded in 2014 as Bitcoin Group, and in August 2016 was rebranded as Blockchain Global.
 The company later developed the blockchain exchange platform ACX.io, and in 2017, acquired Digital X Direct.
-ACX subsequently ceased operations abruptly with customers unable to access their assets.
+ACX subsequently ceased operations abruptly with customers unable to access their assets in late 2019.
+Blockchain Global went into voluntary administration in October 2021.

 History

+Bitcoin Group mining operation (2014-2016)

 Bitcoin Group was founded in 2014 as a bitcoin mining company as a result of a partnership between Sam Lee, Allan Guo and Vincent Vu.
 As of September 2015, with seven bitcoin mining locations in Australia, China, and Thailand, Bitcoin Group's mining operation generated 6.2 peta hashes, approximately 15.7% of the Global Hash Power.

 The company made a submission to the Australian Senate’s Economics References Committee for their 2015 inquiry into digital currencies.
 The submission advised the committee that while the company did not agree with the ruling on the GST treatment of digital currencies by the Australian Taxation Office, its ambitions would have been more difficult to realize without the regulatory clarity that it provided.

+Failed IPO (2014-2016)

 Bitcoin Group announced that it would pursue an initial public offering (IPO) on the Australian Securities Exchange (ASX) in October 2014.
 The attempt was delayed by two stop orders from the Australian Securities and Investments Commission (ASIC).
 Following ASIC's request for an Independent Expert Report, the company undertook a third attempt to list on the ASX through an IPO, planning to issue 100 million new shares by January 2016 and thereby raise $20 million at 20¢ a share and achieve a market capitalisation of $32.9 million based on 164,870,930 shares on completion of the offer.
 Bitcoin Group closed their offer on 25 January 2016 after raising $5.9 million, less than a third of the target, and in March 2016 withdrew the offer and refunded subscribers after ASX deemed their liquidity insufficient.
 The company said the capital report by an independent accounting firm which the exchange had required did not take into account the expected rise in bitcoin prices following block halving in July 2016.